The Ultimate Guide To Call Centre Quality Assurance

 If your quality assurance process still requires you to produce reports using Excel spreadsheets, it’s time you invested in the new technologies.

-Aside from being labour intensive, the problem with spreadsheets is that they simply don’t have the ability to deliver detailed operational reports that everyone can understand and act on.
+Aside from being labour intensive, the problem with spreadsheets is that they simply can’t deliver detailed operational reports that everyone can understand and act on.

 Introducing a comprehensive cycle of data collection, analysis, training and improvement undoubtedly delivers exceptional quality assurance.